Writing about Astronomy

 I am a regular contributor to Reddit, where my “astronomer here!” comments have made me a top 100 commenter, and I have hosted three front page “Ask Me Anything!” events that reached the front page.
 It’s pretty amazing to have your thoughts on astronomy reach millions of people!
 If you want to know more, check out my subreddit.

-Beyond that, I write for science magazines on occasion.
+Beyond that, I write for science magazines on a freelance basis.
 Here are my latest magazine publications:

 Freelance science writing